NguyoJer/-dsc-phase-2-project-v2-3/README.md

 A correlation matrix was created to visualize the correlation between the independent variables.
 One of the assumptions of a multiple linear regression model, is that there is no multicollinearity among the independent variables (i.e., they can't be predicted by other independent variables with high accuracy) hence the reason to create the matrix.

 ![Correlation Matrix](./images/Model3a.png)

-Additionally, I analyzed the ratings for all the movies by getting the frequency of each rating.

 To further investigate the issue of multicollinearity, I went ahead to calculate the Variation Inflation Factor.
 I used to a threshold of 5.
 Any feature that has a VIF of above is considered to be highly correlated.